aeternity/protocol/node/api/channels_api_usage.md

 ## Channel slash

-If a `channel_close_solo_tx` passes on-chain checks, it is valid to the best of miner's knowledge.
-The channel is to be closed and the final balances participants receive from its closure are according to whaterver state had been provided last on-chain.
+If a `channel_close_solo_tx` passes on-chain checks, it is valid to the best of the miner's knowledge.
+The channel is to be closed and the final balances participants receive from its closure are according to whatever state had been provided last on-chain.

-The solo closed provided one can be progressed using a channel force progress transaction.
-Each new `channel_force_progress` transaction will result in a new channel state that is produced on-chain.
+The state given by the `channel_solo_close_tx` can be progressed using a channel force progress transaction.
+Each new `channel_force_progress_tx` transaction will result in a new channel state that is produced on-chain.
 It will have a new `state_hash` and an incremented `round`.